-Learn how to find the required assets in AEM by using Filters panel, and how to use the assets that show up in search.
+Learn how to find the required assets in Experience Manager by using Filters panel, and how to use the assets that show up in search.

 Use the Filters panel to search for assets, folders, tags, and metadata.
 You can search parts of a string using the wildcard asterisk.

 The Filters panel provides various options to search for assets and folders in multiple ways rather than in a generic taxonomic order.